Mole Catching Prices and Information for Farmers

 Jobs taking up to 10 hours of chargeable work £25.00 per hour

 Minimum Charge Per Visit £25.00

 Petrol for quad bike £1.00 per hour

 Plus diesel fuel for travel to and from your farm.

-Total cost is based on the relevant charge per hour plus cost of diesel.
+Total cost is based on the relevant charge per hour plus cost of diesel and petrol.

 I no longer offer a price per mole as the last time I charged a farmer per mole for catching his moles was way back in 2005.

 My methods, expertise and knowledge of mole catching mean that since then, I have always caught enough moles per hour to justify an hourly rate and, more importantly, satisfy the farmers with the final invoice when they know how many moles have been caught.

 My catch rate per hour ranges from 2 moles per hour up to as many as 10 moles per hour, with the average being approx 4 moles per hour.